Police Support Technician / Accounting Assistant

 KNOWLEDGE, SKILLS AND ABILITIES

-law enforcement and judicial system terminology, procedures, and policies; data privacy laws as they relate to the maintenance and/or release of law enforcement data; various crime categories and their severity; national uniform offense crime and property coding; court process and evidence processing, criminal code, and law enforcement operations; managing inventory and control procedures and maintaining files and records; occupational hazards and safety precautions.
+Knowledge of: law enforcement and judicial system terminology, procedures, and policies; data privacy laws as they relate to the maintenance and/or release of law enforcement data; various crime categories and their severity; national uniform offense crime and property coding; court process and evidence processing, criminal code, and law enforcement operations; managing inventory and control procedures and maintaining files and records; occupational hazards and safety precautions.

-analyzing crime reports and determining the most appropriate crime coding; the use of computers and applicable software, office machines and equipment; listening and problem solving; providing excellent customer service in an ethical and professional manner; developing and implementing improvements in office procedures; the use of language with emphasis on grammar, punctuation and spelling.
+Skill in: analyzing crime reports and determining the most appropriate crime coding; the use of computers and applicable software, office machines and equipment; listening and problem solving; providing excellent customer service in an ethical and professional manner; developing and implementing improvements in office procedures; the use of language with emphasis on grammar, punctuation and spelling.

-Multi-task in a fast paced office environment, maintain confidentiality as it relates to law enforcement data and active criminal investigations; file and locate data in a complex computer system; work effectively with the public and to communicate with all levels of staff (both in person and over the telephone); to simultaneously coordinate several required job duties; exercise initiative, good judgment and sound decision making within the scope of assigned authority; follow instructions or communicate information (both orally and in written form) efficiently, accurately and in detail; to work independently, efficiently and accurately; establish and maintain effective working relationships within a stressful environment.
+Ability to: Multi-task in a fast paced office environment, maintain confidentiality as it relates to law enforcement data and active criminal investigations; file and locate data in a complex computer system; work effectively with the public and to communicate with all levels of staff (both in person and over the telephone); to simultaneously coordinate several required job duties; exercise initiative, good judgment and sound decision making within the scope of assigned authority; follow instructions or communicate information (both orally and in written form) efficiently, accurately and in detail; to work independently, efficiently and accurately; establish and maintain effective working relationships within a stressful environment.

 PHYSICAL AND ENVIRONMENTAL CRITERIA